sergiott8/InditexTecnical/README.md

 - Clear separation of concerns
 - Improved testability
 - Flexibility to change external dependencies without affecting the core business logic

-## Contributing

-Please follow these guidelines when contributing to the project:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.